-- This early Black Label Stereo pressing earned solid Double Plus (A++) grades from start to finish – practically unheard of quiet vinyl for an original!
+- This early Black Label Stereo pressing earned solid Double Plus (A++) grades from start to finish – with practically unheard of quiet vinyl for an original!

 - 5 stars: “This trio set by Shelly Manne & His Friends… was a surprise best-seller and is now considered a classic…The result is a very appealing set that is easily recommended.”